Audio Cables – How To Use Them & Where Best To Buy Them

 These types of cables are great for ensuring that there are no unwanted pops or clicking noises in your audio.
 If your studio is on the smaller side BNC aren’t totally necessary, however, in big studio spaces BNC cables are a necessity.

-We’ve covered the basics of balanced and unbalanced analogue cables, but we now need to dive a little bit deeper.
-We already know about these two types of analogue cables, but now we will look at the types of audio level signals that they transfer.
+We’ve covered the basics of balanced and unbalanced analog cables, but we now need to dive a little bit deeper.
+We already know about these two types of analog cables, but now we will look at the types of audio-level signals that they transfer.

 First up there’s line-level which is balanced.
 It represents the standard signal strength used with all pro audio equipment.

-Next up we’ve got instrument-level which is unbalanced.
-These signals come from electric instruments, such as electric guitar, and are sent through a standard cable but then enhanced to line level.
+Next up we’ve got the instrument level which is unbalanced.
+These signals come from electric instruments, such as electric guitars, and are sent through a standard cable but then enhanced to line level.

 It’s important to know whether your kit is balanced or unbalanced; this way you will be able to make informed decisions on what cable is best for which particular recording session.
 If you misuse it, the worst-case scenario is that you can damage your kit.
 You can also waste your own time by creating audio with distracting interference.